nadeemparokkot/DataStructures/README.md

 </a>

 # Data structure
-Data structures are like the bones and muscles of any good program.Here we going through some data structures by using
+Data structures are like the bones and muscles of any good program.Here we going through some data structures by using Python

 <h2>What is Data structure</h2>